sandbender/kragle_docs/API-specific_Topics/Conversion_Functions.md

 Return Value: The difference of all arguments, ie: arg1 - arg2 - ... - argn.

+#### HASH_SHA256, HASH_SHA512, HASH_MD5

+Calculate a hash for an input string.

+Arguments:

+1. The string to hash. **If no string is provided, the empty string is used.**

+Return Value: The hash (either md5, sha256 or sha512 depending on which function is used) of the string, output as a hex digest string.

 ##### [Next Topic: API Reference](../../../tree/master/API_Reference)

 ##### [Previous Topic: Conversion Specifiers](./Conversion_Specifiers.md)